 - Once boiling, set your timer for 7 minutes.

 - After 7 minutes have passed, scoop your eggs from the pan and submerge them in cold water to stop the cooking.

-I steeped these eggs overnight (~24 hours) to get a fuller, deeper flavor.
+I steeped these eggs overnight up to a few days to get a fuller, deeper flavor.
 I would highly recommend steeping these eggs overnight.
-If you don’t have time to steep them this long, I would recommend a steeping time of at least 4 hours.
+If you don’t have time to steep them this long, I would recommend a steeping time of at least 8 hours.
 I tested this recipe a few times, and when I steeped them for only 1-2 hours, the flavor did not soak into the eggs very well.

 Using the right container

 You’re probably thinking “How is this important?”
 For this recipe, it is because steeping your tea eggs requires the liquid to fully cover the eggs, so if your container is too big, you won’t be able to fully cover them.
-I used a sauce pan that is 7.5 inches in diameter.
-A small sauce pan would work even better.
-Whatever container you use, make sure the eggs are fully covered.
+I used a glass jar so it would be easy to store.

 Storing tea eggs and storing the steeping liquid